 Negatives about WordPress

-It consumes lot more resources to run in compare to normal or custom websites.
+It consumes a lot more resources to run in compared to normal or custom websites.

 It can be harder for some customer to use it.